eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 > In many cases it may be quicker and easier to just switch directly from the traditional Choose-One voting method to something top of the line like STAR Voting, but we understand that there may be some cases where that's unrealistic. ([Source](https://www.equal.vote/approval), Accessed 7/30/2026)

 The wording "top of the line" paints a vivid picture, to be sure.
 But how robust is that edge?
 If we are to describe VSE simulations as "like how engineers can test the plans for a new skyscraper before actually building it," then I would hope that the engineers test the skyscraper in weather other than a perfect 72-degree sunny day with a mild breeze.
 Perhaps we should see how the plans fare when there's a hurricane, or an earthquake, or a flood.
 If the skyscraper is only tested in perfect conditions, then that does not make me feel particularly safe if I have to live on the eightieth floor.
-If I'm going to be sold on a Formula 1 race-car as my new daily driver, I don't care how fast it is on a race track if it can't handle a little mud and rain on my way to the Wendy's drive-thru.
+If I'm going to be sold on a Formula 1 race car as my new daily driver, I don't care how fast it is on a race track if it can't handle a little mud and rain on my way to the Wendy's drive-thru.

 And though there has been a good effort to stress-test VSE under a variety of conditions, models, and strategy assumptions<d-cite key="wolk2023starVoting"></d-cite>, the most unrealistic issue I take with VSE is in the assumptions of *voter information quality*.